Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-extending-test-engine.md

 ## Test Case Design

 Breaking tests into smaller steps is a crucial strategy for achieving better test isolation.
 By isolating test cases, it becomes easier to identify and fix issues, leading to more maintainable test scripts.
 This approach not only simplifies the testing process but also enhances the reliability of the tests.
-Let look at three concepts of isolation and look at sequental and parrallel execution.
+Let look at three concepts of isolation and look at sequential and parallel execution.

 ### Test Case Isolation